STA 640: Causal Inference

 Department of Statistical Science, Duke University

 Evaluation Six problem sets and a final project.
-HWs are posted on Sakai.
+HWs are posted on Canvas.

 Acknowledgements I am grateful to Peng Ding, Alan Zaslavsky, Laine Thomas, Joey Antonelli, Fabrizia Mealli, Alessandra Mattei, Constantine Frangakis, and Georgia Papadogeorgou for sharing valuable ideas and material.
 In particular, I thank Fan Li at Yale Biostatistics (no joking, we have the same name :)) for writing parts of the slides on several lectures, including those on covariate adjustment, double-robust estimators, sensitivity analysis, and sequential treatments.